Last Updated on 10 May 2022 by admin

 Getting started with the right data

 Before beginning any machine learning project, it is imperative to find a good dataset that contains enough data points to meaningfully train the model and provide accurate and reliable results.
-For this project, a dataset provided on Kaggle has been used, which can be found here.
+For this project, a dataset provided on Kaggle has been used.
 This dataset contains over 500,000 entries and will be perfect for training the model.

 Define the data features